milesroberts-123/cluster-motifs/README.md

 # cluster-motifs
-Cluster redundant motifs in a set of motifs

 The motifs returned by *de novo* motif discovery algorithms are often numerous and redundant, making downstream motif analyses more difficult.
 This repo presents a simple function written in R to combine redundant motifs.
 The approach is based on hierarchical clustering and uses a bootstrapping approach implemented in [pvclust](https://cran.r-project.org/web/packages/pvclust/pvclust.pdf) to avoid the issue of having to manually choose a similarity cutoff for combining motifs.